Big Think Competition

 Question set by Prof. Claire Nichols, tutor in Earth Sciences at St Edmund Hall.
 Claire has been teaching Earth Sciences at the College since 2021.
 After initially aspiring to be a theoretical physicist, she quickly discovered the practical side of Earth Sciences was a much better fit and particularly enjoyed field trips and the opportunities to travel to remote places.

-An AI-generated image of a driverless car
+An image of a cooling tower at sunset

 Engineering